AngeloG-2/Chicago-COPA-Dataset/README.md

-<b> NOTE: A summary of insights found in the dataset is available below. </b>
+<b> NOTE: Insights and patterns discovered in the dataset are found if you scroll down to the "Summary of Findings" section of this page.  </b>

 # Chicago-COPA-Dataset